 it is greater than 1, at least 16 peaks are still found and checked against

-maxLongShift, then the CC is evaluated at the given number of peaks.
-Inputs:
+maxLongShift, then the CCC is evaluated at the given number of peaks.
+This

 lowerIn - Boxed, possibly binned image extracted from lower piece